foundry-rs/starknet-foundry/docs/src/testing/contracts-collection.md

 `snforge` supports two mechanism for collecting contracts used in tests.
 The default one depends on Scarb version used and can be controlled with `--no-optimization` flag.

-- If using Scarb version greater or equal to
-  2.8.3, [optimized collection mechanism](contract-collection/new-mechanism.md) is used by default.
+- If using Scarb version >= 2.8.3, [optimized collection mechanism](contract-collection/new-mechanism.md) is used by default.
-- If using Scarb version below 2.8.3 or using `--no-optimization` flag with `snforge test` [old collection mechanism](contract-collection/old-mechanism.md) is used.
+- If using Scarb version < 2.8.3 or running `snforge test` with `--no-optimization` flag, the [old collection mechanism](contract-collection/old-mechanism.md) is used.

 > 📝 **Note**
 >